In a world where third-party cookies and data are quickly disappearing, collecting your own first-party customer data is critical.

 Take a look around our powerful, easy-to-use CRM with a live demo!

-Surveys are a great way to learn more about your prospects and current customers.
-You can create a survey that asks your audience to share their feedback and experience after:
+You can ask your audience to share their feedback and experience after:

 Another great way to gather customer data is to create an email newsletter.
 When customers sign up for your newsletter, they’ll usually need to provide their email address and name at the minimum.

-Then you can use your email newsletter to collect further information from your customers.
+Then, you can use your email newsletter to collect further information from your customers.

 For example, you can ask them what types of content they would like to see and which products or services they are most interested in.
 You can even use your newsletter to send your audience one of your surveys from the tip we mentioned above.